LayerNext/docs/docs/10-AI-advanced-features/04-auto-annotation.md

 ## How to Auto Annotate

-To begin using our [SDK for Auto Annotation](../08-python-sdk/07-automatic-analysis.md), start by completing the Layernext client initialization process.
-Once Layernext client is initialized, you can proceed by providing the necessary parameters to Auto Annotation SDK: Annotation Project ID, and optionally, model ID,input prompt,annotation type and confidence threshold.
+To begin using our [SDK for Auto Annotation](../08-python-sdk/07-automatic-analysis.md), start by completing the LayerNext client initialization process.
+Once LayerNext client is initialized, you can proceed by providing the necessary parameters to Auto Annotation SDK: Annotation Project ID, and optionally, model ID,input prompt,annotation type and confidence threshold.

 > :bulb: **Important :** Annotation projects should be created beforehand which includes the images you need to annotate.
 That project Id should be given in the above parameter.